LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

-.. _Mathematics.Stability:
+.. _ARKODE.Mathematics.Stability:

 Explicit stability
 ======================

-For problems that involve a nonzero explicit component, i.e. :math:`f^E(t,y) \ne 0` in ARKStep or for any problem in ERKStep, explicit and ImEx Runge-Kutta methods may benefit from additional user-supplied information regarding the explicit stability region.
+For problems that involve a nonzero explicit component, i.e. :math:`f^E(t,y) \ne 0` in ARKStep or for any problem in ERKStep, explicit and ImEx Runge--Kutta methods may benefit from additional user-supplied information regarding the explicit stability region.
 All ARKODE adaptivity methods utilize estimates of the local error, and it is often the case that such local error control will be